nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 A lot of ethical questions come back to crucial privacy and other risks questions like safety and security.
 We live in a digital world where our digital traces are everywhere.
 Most of the time we are fully unaware.
-In most western countries mass digital surveillance cameras generates great data to be used for machine learning algorithms.
+In most western countries mass digital surveillance cameras generate great data to be used for machine learning algorithms.
 This can be noble by detecting diseases based on cameras, but all nasty use cases thinkable are of course also under development.
 Continuous track and trace of